simoninireland/epydemic/doc/sirs.rst

 Parameters
 ----------

-As weel as the usual :class:`SIR` parameters, SIRS also includes the probability of becoming susceptible again.
+As well as the usual :class:`SIR` parameters, SIRS also includes the probability of becoming susceptible again.

 .. autoattribute:: SIRS.P_RESUSCEPT